Jay-Day/Alternative-Endgame/Expansions/Wotlk/19s/Lucky-Fishing-Hat.md

-The Stranglethorn Fishing Extravaganza
+# The Stranglethorn Fishing Extravaganza
 Ripped most of this information from @Sponsor's original guide, thank you for the legwork my friend!​

 Wondering how to get the suave and stylish Lucky Fishing Hat?
 This guide is not magic, it will not increase the drop chance of Keefer's Angelfish, nor will it influence the Gods of Tastyfish pools from swirling up to your feet.

-However, in this guide I will explain:
-Stranglethorn Fishing Extravaganza 101
-Getting ready for Sunday
-Pool locations
-Meeting the fishies
-Some Numbers
-1. Stranglethorn Fishing Extravaganza 101
+## Stranglethorn Fishing Extravaganza 101

 The Stranglethorn Fishing Extravaganza is a weekly fishing competition that takes place in the entire Stranglethorn Vale zone.
 Once the server clock dings 2:00 PM the tournament begins and pools of Speckled Tastyfish begin to spawn.